 Articles by Dr. Marla Gottschalk

 In 2011, I drafted my first blog post entitled: Gen Y Has it Right.
-I wrote the post because of discussions claiming that Millenials were completely different from other groups at work.
-On some level, I thought this was an excuse to ignore workplace elements in dire need of revision.
-On another level, there was […]
+I wrote the post because of discussions claiming that Millenials were completely different from other groups […]

 I’ve been told that I’m not the best role model concerning change.
 To be brutally candid, I agree with the characterization.
-I tend to balk at the mere whiff of a change — holding on to hope that it won’t come to pass.
-(Then adjusting my course will not be necessary.)
-Honestly, it’s a problem. […]
+I tend to balk at the mere whiff of […]

 Feelings of self-doubt can plague all of us — and in some cases these harbored doubts threaten to derail our work lives.
-The chatter of these disconcerting “pangs” can become quite vocal as we approach (or settle) into a new challenge.
-While I do not recommend debating if this is worthy of your attention (it […]
+The chatter of these disconcerting “pangs” can become […]

 I’ve often wondered why building resilience isn’t a key business imperative.
 My opinion is such, primarily because being human, is often at odds with work life.
-Work can routinely bring stress, negativity, setbacks and outright failures — and most of us are challenged to combat the effects.
-We often frame conversations about resilience with stories of […]
+Work can routinely bring stress, […]

 Our beloved Krups coffee maker decided it would brew its last wonderful cup of coffee this week.
 That might not sound like much to you.
-However, I assure you — to the finicky beings that are my taste buds, it is.
-I loved that coffeemaker.
-Each day it brewed the perfect cup of coffee that […]
+However, I assure you — […]

 Recently, GE explained how it will deeply revise performance reviews — an often untenable practice which has plagued organizations, both large and small for decades.
-Heavy with the burden of process and time, yearly reviews have long been the bane of organizations and managers.
-When the facts were thoughtfully considered, the value of these reviews simply wasn’t […]
+Heavy with the burden of process and […]

 It’s difficult to pinpoint the single, most compelling reason why organizations can’t learn.
-However, after listening to the challenges of organizations where their people are concerned, I’ve come to realize it is far less about acknowledging the need for change — and much more about how to transact identified needs into action.
-There are distinct inflection […]
+However, after listening to the challenges of organizations where their people are concerned, I’ve come to realize it […]

 Pain can lead us to the source of our troubles — and with that efferent signal we can begin to act in response.
-This is exactly how I view the unfolding shift within organizations today.
-Traditional organizational structure and processes are often unfit to support the work life needs of human beings (think Maslow’s notion of safety […]
+This is exactly how I view the […]

 How we explore next steps in our career paths has changed over the years.
-That shouldn’t come as a surprise — but it still catches me off guard at times.
-I’ve just had a break-neck, jam-packed conversation with a very engaging family friend.
-As he works in Silicon Valley, I briefly regretted that I didn’t […]
+That shouldn’t come as a surprise — but it still catches me off guard at times. […]

 I’ve just read Harvard Business Review’s “Hackathons Aren’t Just for Coders“.
-Everyone should have the opportunity to let their creative juices flow — in an environment where ideas are considered and taken seriously.
-Hackathons bring together people and ideas.
-A rare event in today’s world.
-Interestingly, there is another area where a little “hacking” needs to occur: […]
+Everyone should have the opportunity to let their creative juices flow — in an environment where ideas are considered […]

 Building something new always demands a moment of pause.
 So, we did just that.
-We paused and posed a much needed question: If you could disrupt one aspect of HR to help employees — what would that be?
-To say the least, these weren’t one-word, one-sided responses.
-(Please note this is not a scientific study. […]
+We paused and posed a much needed question: If you could disrupt one aspect of HR […]

 There is plenty of advice out there concerning what to say and do, during an employment interview.
-However, I find there is little written about how to sort out the jumbled mess of feelings and observations that you are left with.
-Even with the best of intentions and lists of potential questions — interviewing is […]
+However, I find there is little written about how to sort out the […]

 We’ve all experienced episodes of boredom at work.
 Yet, we rarely consider the potential consequences for both individuals and organizations.
 In most cases, we are unaware of its presence.
-However, boredom certainly does occur — even in the most enduring, established organizations.
-As such, I’d like to pose a question to managers and team leaders: Is […]
+However, boredom […]

 I’m deep into the current season of The Voice.
 It is the only television show that I watch on an actual television.
-(NetFlix and my computer screen usually win my attention.
-See one my favorite Voice contestants perform below.)
-What fascinates me most about The Voice is how these individuals have managed to invest their […]
+(NetFlix and my computer screen usually win my […]

 We seem to be working longer hours with greater intensity, yet feeling satisfied with our work lives has proven elusive for many of us.
-While we continue to invest more time and energy into our careers — we somehow remain disconnected from our work.
-We express that we are pushing far too hard, yet according […]
+While we continue to invest more […]

 What will allow the modern organization to thrive going forward?
-I believe the key driver of organizational sustainability is the strength of the social, or psychological, contract that develops between an employer and its employees.
-This often unstated and undervalued doctrine fuels not only employee commitment, but also an organization.
-The power of this social […]
+I believe the key driver of organizational sustainability is the strength of the social, or psychological, contract that develops between […]